AmzadT/AmzadT/README.md

 *
 *  I'm based in Siwan Bihar, India
 *  Some Technologies that I love working with include MERN Stack, TypeScript, and Python.
-*   I have learned a couple of CSS libraries Like:- Chakra UI, BootsTrap, Tailwind CSS, Material UI & Styled components.
+*   I have learned a couple of CSS libraries Like:- Chakra UI, Bootstrap, Tailwind CSS, Material UI & Styled components.
-*   My intrest includes:- Coding, Hacking, New Technologies and Nature.
+*   My interests include:- Coding, Hacking, New Technologies, and Nature.
 *   Email:- <a href""></a>
-*   Portfolio:-  <a href""></a>
+*   Portfolio:-  <a href"file:///C:/MASAI%20SCHOOL/MY-PORTFOLIO/My-Portfolio/index.html"></a>

 <hr />